Nonequilibrium universality of the nonreciprocally coupled $\mathbf{O(n_1) \times O(n_2)}$ model

-While the study of phase transitions has historically focused on equilibrium or near-equilibrium systems \cite{Wilson1972,Wilson1972a,Hohenberg1977,Chaikin1995, Zinn-Justin2002, SachdevBook}, efforts into understanding the nature of nonequilibrium phase transitions have received increasing attention over the past decades as a result of a combination of experimental, theoretical, and numerical advances.
+While the study of phase transitions initially focused on equilibrium or near-equilibrium systems \cite{Wilson1972,Wilson1972a,Hohenberg1977,Chaikin1995, Zinn-Justin2002, SachdevBook}, extensive experimental, theoretical, and numerical efforts have been applied to understanding how the nature of phase transitions are modified when the assumption of equilibrium is broken in a nonequilibrium system \cite{Odor2004,Henkel2008,Zia2010,Henkel2010a,Kamenev2023,Tauber2014,Sieberer2024}.
 These efforts encompass both classical and quantum physics as well as living and non-living matter.
 In light of this, it is crucial to theoretically identify and classify the manner in which nonequilibrium universality can emerge.